k2xn258k2x-cmyk/k2xn258k2x-cmyk.github.io/about.md

       <div class="ab-pullquote">
         <p>We wanted a workspace smart enough to surface what matters, private enough to trust
         with everything, and simple enough to ship in one file.</p>
-        <div class="ab-pullquote-attr">— The VaultBook founding team, Chicago 2020</div>
+        <div class="ab-pullquote-attr">— The VaultBook founding team, San Francisco 2020</div>
       </div>

       <p>
         Today VaultBook is used by researchers, engineers, analysts, legal teams, clinicians, journalists, and students — anyone who needs a serious workspace that respects their data and rewards organization.
-Our team of 50 designs, builds, and ships every feature from our headquarters in Chicago.
+Our team of 50 designs, builds, and ships every feature from our headquarters in San Francisco.
       </p>
     </div>
   </div>